Welcome to the UC Berkeley Japanese Language Program!

 EALC Department offers a proficiency test in Japanese to students who are seeking to have their foreign language requirement waived.
-The test is scheduled twice each year, usually on the Friday before the first day of instruction of fall and spring semesters.
+The test is scheduled twice each year, usually on the Thursday or Friday before the first day of instruction of fall and spring semesters.
 The test is written only, with no oral or aural component, and there are no sample tests available to be looked at in advance.
 The test is evaluated in terms of the number of semesters of university-level study (the range is from zero semesters to eight-plus semesters).
 For further information, contact Yoko Hasegawa.
 Instructions for how and when to find out test results will be given at the time of the test.

 To Heritage Students in Our Program